-Although Fordyce Spots are sebaceous glands which are in "the wrong place" (not in hair follicles), they are not associated with any disease or illness.
+Although Fordyce spots are sebaceous glands which are in "the wrong place" (not in hair follicles), they are not associated with any disease or illness.
 Dermatologists say they are of cosmetic concern only - people who have them might not be happy with how they affect the way they look.

-Experts say that Fordyce Spots are natural occurrences on the body and are not infectious.
+Experts say that Fordyce spots are natural occurrences on the body and are not infectious.
 Some men may wonder whether they have some kind of STI (sexually transmitted infection) or cancer and see their doctor, only to be told that they are harmless.

 Small, pale (skin color, yellowish or pinkish) bumps or spots from 1 to 3 mm in diameter are visible on the:

 - Shaft of the penis (in males)